Do I have to upload a PDF for KDP print?

 • Image quality: no pixelation or transparency artifacts.

-This is the core anti-tax rule: Previewer finds issue -> fix in source -> export fresh PDF -> recheck Previewer.
+Use this simple rule: Previewer finds a problem -> fix the source file -> export a fresh PDF -> check Previewer again.

-8A) **Trim size mismatch:** page size does not match trim/bleed settings.
+8A) **Trim size mismatch:** page size does not match trim or bleed settings.

-8B) **Insufficient bleed:** bleed selected, but page dimensions or image edges do not extend correctly.
+8B) **Insufficient bleed:** bleed is selected, but page dimensions or image edges do not extend correctly.

-8C) **Text outside margins:** inside/outside margins too tight, or floating objects too close to edges.
+8C) **Text outside margins:** inside or outside margins are too tight, or floating objects sit too close to edges.

-8D) **Fonts not embedded:** embedding disabled or font cannot embed.
+8D) **Fonts not embedded:** embedding is disabled or the font cannot embed.

 8E) **Low-resolution images:** replace source assets; metadata-only DPI edits do not improve quality.

-Most books pass with one serious fix pass when setup order is correct.
+Most books pass after one solid fix pass when the setup order is right.

 • [ ] Page size matches trim (or trim plus bleed).